symfony/symfony-docs/book/templating.rst

 Overriding Bundle Templates
 ---------------------------

-One of the best features of Symfony is a bundle system that encourages the organization of components in a way that makes them easy to reuse in other projects or distribute as open source libraries.
-In fact, the Symfony community prides itself on creating and maintaining high quality bundles for a large number of different features.
+One of the best features of Symfony2 is a bundle system that encourages the organization of components in a way that makes them easy to reuse in other projects or distribute as open source libraries.
+In fact, the Symfony2 community prides itself on creating and maintaining high quality bundles for a large number of different features.
 To find out more about the open source bundles that are available, visit `Symfony2Bundles.org`_